nautobot/nautobot-app-golden-config/docs/user/troubleshooting/troubleshoot_credentials.md

     ```

     !!! info
         A common pattern is to have these username/password/secrets reference "other" environment variables using the `os.getenv()` python function.
-This is fine, but the environment variables **MUST** be resolvable from within the workers environment.
+This pattern works well, but the environment variables **MUST** be resolvable from within the workers environment.

 - Nautobot Integrated Secrets Group Functionality

     This credentials class uses the Nautobot core functionality for [secrets/secret_groups](https://docs.nautobot.com/projects/core/en/stable/core-functionality/secrets/).
 There is some caveats to this feature and some troubleshooting tips are provided below.

-    - Make sure the `PLUGIN_CONFIG` is correct and the credentials class is not typo'd.
+    - Make sure the `PLUGIN_CONFIG` is correct and the credentials class do not have a typo.

     ```python
     PLUGINS_CONFIG = {